timmens/student-project-timmens/README.md

         width="109" height="20">
 </a>

-Here we compare common approaches to estimating treatment effects in a homogenous and heterogenous settings.
-For simulated data we contrast the naive estimator, propensity score weighting, k-NN, OLS, local linear kernel regression and Causal Forests.<sup>1</sup> In Addition, the mentioned methods will be applied to data from a field experiment first considered in *Social Pressure and Voter Turnout: Evidence from a Large-Scale Field Experiment*, by Gerber et al. (2008).
+Here we compare common approaches to estimating treatment effects settings with and without heterogeneity in treatment effects.
+For simulated data we compare the naive estimator, propensity score weighting, k-NN, OLS, and Causal Forests.<sup>1</sup>

 <font size="2">[1]: Causal Forests refer to the natural extension of Causal Trees, proposed in *Generalized Random Forests* by Susan Athey et al. (2019); see reference below.</font>